Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Introduction

 Reconstructing mass-maps from shear observations requires solving an ill-posed (often seriously) inverse problem.
-Many approaches to solving this lensing inverse problem have been developed \citep[\textit{e.g.}][]{[29],[5],[6],[3],[15],[22]}, with the industry standard being Kaiser-Squires \citep[KS,][]{[5]}.
-Although these approaches often produce reliable convergence estimators, they lack principled statistical approaches to uncertainty quantification and often assume or impose Gaussianty during the reconstruction process (Gaussian smoothing in the KS case \emdash which is sub-optimal when one wishes to analyze small-scale non-Gaussian structure).
+Many approaches to solving this lensing inverse problem have been developed \citep[\emph{e.g.}][]{[29],[5],[6],[3],[15],[22]}, with the industry standard being Kaiser-Squires \citep[KS,][]{[5]}.
+Although these approaches often produce reliable convergence estimators, they lack principled statistical approaches to uncertainty quantification and often assume Gaussianty during the reconstruction process, or post-process by Gaussian smoothing, which is sub-optimal when one wishes to analyze small-scale non-Gaussian structure.

 Most methods refrain from quantifying uncertainties in reconstructions, but those that do often do so by assuming Gaussian priors and adopting Markov-chain Monte-Carlo (MCMC) techniques \citep{[30],[26],[43]}.The computational cost of MCMC approaches is large.
 Recent developments in probability concentration theory have led to advancements in fast approximate uncertainty quantification techniques \citep{[10],[11],[12]}.